cmjimerson1s/ci_pp2_dungeon_memory/README.md

 ### User Stories

 1. As Sam, I want a game that is different every time I play so I can keep returning and enjoying the sites content.
-2. As Oskar, I want a game that is interactive and responds to me so I can easily have fun.
+2. As Oskar, I want a game that is interactive and responds to me so I can easily understand what input I'm providing.
 3. As Lucie, I want a game that lets me know how well I'm doing so I can compare my current success to my other attempts.
 4. As Daniel, I want to be notified when I've made a mistake so I can try to do better my next play though.
 5. As Natali, I want a way to communicate with the site owner so I can relay my opinion about the product.